Duimon/Gallery-Guides/docs/_posts/2023-02-20-Boilerplate-Introduction.md

 //#reference "/params/batocera_hud.params"
 ```
 <br>
-As you can see it contains the same references as the local overrides.
+As you can see it contains the same references as the local overrides in the previous example.
 By choosing which line to make active, the change can be applied to all the presets that have this particular active reference.
 In this case my intention was to allow for global changes to the bezel and frame style, so only the [Bezel] presets have this reference line active.
 (Very strange things would happen to my PVM presets if they shared this active reference.)
 <br>
 <br>
 The user can add their own active reference line to this file, pointing to a custom personal params file, and apply it to all the [Bezel] presets.
 Keep in mind that any bezel color parameters will be applied to all the presets.
 If the goal is to maintain the colors I have chosen, then omit any bezel HSV (Hue, Saturation, and Value.) parameters.